EESSI/docs/docs/blog/posts/2026/01/Spack-on-top-of-EESSI-PoC.md

 ### More information & updates

-This work is being done in collaboration with member of the Spack development team, including Todd Gamblin and Massimiliano Culpo.
+This work is being done in collaboration with members of the Spack development team, including Todd Gamblin and Massimiliano Culpo.

 For updates, check the [dedicated support issue](https://gitlab.com/eessi/support/-/issues/170)